Kelley Gibson: Basketball career

 As a free agent in the WNBA, Gibson was primarily with the Houston Comets between 2000 and 2004.
 During this time period, Gibson had a brief contract with the Indiana Fever in 2003 before she rejoined Houston that year.
 After her 100 regular season games with Houston, Gibson had 77 rebounds and 55 field goals as part of her 166 points.
-With Houston, Gibson briefly appeared during the 2000 WNBA Playoffs.

-While on their roster, she did not play when the Comets won the 2000 WNBA Championship.
-She appeared in additional playoff games for Houston during 2001 to 2003.
+She appeared in playoff games for Houston during 2001 to 2003.
 In 2003, Gibson was part of a speakers bureau with the Comets after their season ended.
 She continued her speaker experience the following season with the Comets.

 In the National Women's Basketball League, Gibson and the Houston Stealth won the Pro Cup in 2003.
 The following year, Gibson was on the National team that appeared in the 2004 All-Star Game held by the NWBL.
 In 2005, Gibson continued her NWBL career with the Chicago Blaze.
 Outside of the United States, Gibson played basketball in Israel and Russia.